 Blurb about why Forefront rocks, caption for photo

-Forefront works closely with our counterparts in other states to coordinate on federal action impacting grantmakers and operating nonprofits.
-Our policy team actively supports policies endorsed by the National Council on Nonprofits, the United Philanthropy Forum, and/or Independent Sector when it aligns with nonprofit interests in Illinois and mirrors Forefront’s commitment to racial equity.
+Forefront works closely with our association counterparts in other states to coordinate on federal action impacting foundations and public charities.
+Our policy team actively supports policies endorsed by the National Council on Nonprofits, the United Philanthropy Forum, and/or Independent Sector when they align with nonprofit interests in Illinois and advance Forefront’s commitment to racial equity.

 Policy Priorities